 Alternatively, it can be the leaseholders themselves if a residents’ management company (RMC) is set up within the lease to manage the development or the residents own the Freehold of the block of flats

-Discerning the responsibilities of a leasehold management company can be complicated, so our clear and concise guide should help to ascertain exactly what they are responsible for.
+Discerning the responsibilities of a leasehold property management company can be complicated, so our clear and concise guide should help to ascertain exactly what they are responsible for.

 When a RMC manages the communal areas of a building and estate areas will require maintenance:-